Is Buprenorphine an opioid?

 Buprenorphine Abuse and Addiction

-Those who abuse Buprenorphine, typically crush and snort it or inject it.
+Those who abuse this drug, typically crush and snort it or inject it.
 When used in this manner, it can produce similar euphoric effects to heroin or other opioids.
 Because of its agonist effects, it produces a similar “euphoria or high” to other opioid drugs but with far more mild results associated with heroin and prescription opioids.
 These short-term effects could be:

 - Emotional numbness